 Ever wonder if the school you have attended is approved by CCAPP?
 Do you worry that the school you have been using will not be acepted as part of your certification process?
 Have you been told that the school you attended is not accepted by CCAPP and that you could not use thir courses toward your CADC?
 The following information can help you avoid any confusion or anxiety related to the school you attended, are attending, or are planning to attend!

-All education content and applications for approval are reviewed autonomously by CFAAP, California Foundation for Advancement of Addictions Professionals which is considered the education board for CCAPP/CCAPP Credentialing.
-CFAAP exclusively reviews educational content to assure it meets the requirements for certification and recommends approval, denial or deferment to CCAPP.
+All education content and applications for approval are reviewed autonomously by CCAPP Education Institute (CCAPP-EI), which is the education board for the California Consortium of Addiction Programs and Professionals (CCAPP) and CCAPP Credentialing.
+CCAPP-EI exclusively reviews educational content to assure it meets the requirements for certification and recommends approval, denial or deferment to CCAPP.
 For a school's curriculum to be approved as meeting the educational requirements for certification, the school does not have to be on the "Approved California Alcohol & Drug Program Schools" list.
 If someone wants to attend an institution not on the "CCAPP Approved California Alcohol & Drug Program Schools" list, call the CCAPP office to see if the institution has been approved (there are approximately 24 schools whose programs have been approved).
 If the school or program has not been approved in the past, please review the curriculum to see if it meets CCAPP requirements.
 The required course work must include the following: